What is a Team?

 Team designs have since evolved into a broader concept that includes many types of teams formed for different purposes.

-Three primary types of teams (process improvement, work groups, and self-managed) are typically used within the business environment:
+Three primary types of teams are typically used within the business environment:

 Process Improvement Teams